Frankyfunkz/FrankyModMenu/README.md

 # Changelog

+# 0.9.7

+- Changed some functions' handling
+- Split files for readability

 # 0.9.6
 Added
 - Infinite Build Items (Works great with creative mode option to get your building mats)